jegonza66/VisuAI/README.md

    - Adjust output video resolution
    - Enable/disable video saving
    - Configure GPU usage
+   - Rout output to a virtual camera for web conferencing apps (meet, zoom, teams, etc.)

 Your settings are automatically saved and will be restored when you restart the application.